Published on

 How to Disconnect Android Auto Wirelessly

-If you use a wireless connection for Android Auto navigation, you can disable automatic pairing to prevent your phone from connecting via Bluetooth.
+If you use a wireless Android Auto connection for navigation, you can disable automatic pairing to prevent your phone from connecting via Bluetooth.

 Here's a step-by-step guide: